Cow Island, Maine

-Cow Island is a 26 acre island in Casco Bay, Maine, off Great Diamond Island, about 3 mi northeast of downtown Portland, and is part of the Town of Long Island in Cumberland County.
+Cow Island is a 26 acre island in Casco Bay, Maine, United States, off Great Diamond Island, about 3 mi northeast of downtown Portland, and is part of the Town of Long Island in Cumberland County.
 A non-profit youth development organization called Rippleffect owns the island and has the responsibility to protect the island's natural ecosystem as well as the island's public access.